craftcms/element-api/README.md

 Endpoint configuration arrays can contain the following settings:

+#### `class`

+The class name of the Fractal resource that should be used to serve the request.
+If this isn’t set, it will default to `craft\elementapi\resources\ElementResource`.
+(All of the following configuration settings are specific to that default class.)

 #### `elementType` _(Required)_

 The class name of the element type that the API should be associated with.
 Craft’s built-in element type classes are: